psi4/psi4numpy/CONTRIBUTING.md

-Interactive tutorials provide a hybrid theory-and-implementation educational framework within a Jupyter notebook for the reader to learn general information regarding a method's formulation and detailed information regarding the method's implementation.
+Interactive tutorials provide a hybrid theory-and-implementation educational framework within a Jupyter notebook for the reader to learn general information about a method's formulation and detailed information with respect to the method's implementation.
 A good tutorial is not just about clear, correct code (like the reference implementations) but also requires that each detail be motivated logically and explained fully.
 Each tutorial contains